 Alternative Press Index (API) is a bibliographic database of journal, newspaper, and magazine articles from over 300 international alternative, radical, and left periodicals.
-Covering theories and practices of socialism and revolution alongside ecology, democracy and anarchism, feminism and organized labor, indigenous peoples and gays/lesbians, API coverage is both international and interdisciplinary.
+Covering theories and practices of socialism, democracy, anarchism, and revolution alongside ecology, feminism and organized labor, indigenous peoples and gays/lesbians, API coverage is both international and interdisciplinary.
 Coverage begins in 1991.

 Gender Studies Database (GSD) combines the Women's Studies International and Men's Studies databases with the coverage of sexual diversity issues.
 GSD covers the full spectrum of gender-engaged scholarship inside and outside academia.

 Subjects: Gender Studies

 LGBT Life with Full Text contains all of the content available in the LGBT Life index as well as full text for 50 of the most important and historically significant LGBT journals, magazines and regional newspapers, as well as dozens of full text monographs.
 The database includes comprehensive indexing and abstract coverage as well as a specialized LGBT Thesaurus containing over 6,300 terms."
 "Provides indexing and abstracts for more than 400 magazines, journals books and news sources, and also provides coverage for gray literature such as case studies and important speeches.
 Additionally, GLBT Life with Full Text includes full text for 50 of the most important and historically significant GLBT journals, magazines and regional newspapers, as well as dozens of full text monographs."--EBSCO Web site.

 "Sociological Abstracts abstracts and indexes the international literature in sociology and related disciplines in the social and behavioral sciences.
 The database provides abstracts of journal articles and citations to book reviews drawn from over 1,800+ serials publications, and also provides abstracts of books, book chapters, dissertations, and conference papers."